 Global overview of media industries in the world today.
 With a primary focus on cinema and TV, this course interrogates the political economy of the globalized media industries through economic, political, legal, and aesthetic analysis.
 Topics include the rise of multimedia, multinational conglomerates, followed by the impact of new technologies creating media convergence, and ending with sections on key global players in Europe and outside of the west.
+Course cross-listed as CIMS/IDS/PP 219.

-• CIMS-220 Video Production
+CIMS-220 Video Production